PlummersSoftwareLLC/Primes/PrimeRust/solution_5/README.md

 You can just supply the argument to the docker script.
 For cargo, you have to tell it to treat the argument as a program argument like so:
 `cargo run --release -- --set-size 16`

-This solution features extensive documentation (WIP).
+This solution features extensive documentation.
 To take a look at a compiled version, simply run `cargo doc --document-private-items --open`.

 ## Output